 Feeling understandably solemn after a particularly heavy day, I visited the hostel bar where I met two friendly British lads – Martyn and Leo.
 A dash of British sarcasm quickly cheered me up, as did the proposition of checking out the larger rooftop bar in the opposite hostel building.
 Up there we met a lovely group of Aussies, quickly forming a sizeable contingent that took to a quirky set of narrow streets containing a good few bars.
 A band firing up was all we needed to set us off dancing around the narrow lanes to the amusement of the timid Cambodian locals.
 After a good hour of the capitals finest funk and soul, we were soaked with sweat and headed home after seeing off the bands deserved encore.

 This was the start of what was to be a strong friendship.
 Over the next month we formed a close unit of travellers exploring the crazy country that is Cambodia.
 The Aussie contingent consisted of Kit, Claud and Abi, with the later two planning on heading off to the Stans (much to my delight) later on their trip.
-The British contingent was eventually whittled down to just me and Martyn, but as we planned to explore the riverside town of Kampot, Leo and a further group of UK dwellers joined us.
+The Brits were eventually whittled down to just me and Martyn, but as we initially planned to explore the riverside town of Kampot, Leo and a further group joined us.